 In August 2020, the IASB completed the process of evaluating and responding to the change in interbank interest rates and other interest rate benchmarks by issuing a series of amendments to five Standards.
-The amendments complement those issued in 2019 and focus on the effects on financial statements when a for the period 1 January 2021 - 31 December 2021 (amounts in thousands of euro)

-company replaces the old interest rate benchmark with an alternative benchmark rate as a result of the reform.
+The amendments complement those issued in 2019 and focus on the effects on financial statements when a company replaces the old interest rate benchmark with an alternative benchmark rate as a result of the reform.
 More specifically, the amendments relate to how a company will account for changes in the contractual cash flows of financial instruments, how it will account for changes in its hedging relationships, and the information which must be disclosed.